Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_20_nested_structs/mat_20.md

 3. Keep nesting levels reasonable (2-3 max)
 4. Reuse struct definitions
 5. Use const references for efficiency

+---

+## Closing Story

+"Now I can model complex real-world data!"
+Tian exclaimed, working with his nested resident structure.
+Name, age, address with street and barangay, contact info with phone and email: all organized hierarchically.

+"That's how professional systems are built," Kuya Miguel explained.
+"Break complex data into smaller, reusable pieces.
+Address is its own struct that can be reused for home address, work address, emergency contact address.
+ContactInfo can be used for residents, employees, vendors."

+Tian practiced chaining dot operators: resident.address.city, resident.contact.phone.
+"And I can nest as deep as needed, but you said keep it reasonable: 2-3 levels max."

+"Right!
+Too deep and code becomes unreadable.
+If you find yourself typing object.level1.level2.level3.level4, something's wrong.
+Flatten your structure or rethink your design."

+Tian nodded, understanding the balance.
+"What's next?"

+"Enums!
+Instead of using 1, 2, 3 for clearance types, you'll use RESIDENCE, BUSINESS, TRAVEL.
+Meaningful names instead of magic numbers."

 **Next Lesson:** Enums - Named Constants